-Base salary is used to recognize the experience, skills, knowledge and responsibilities required of the NEOs in their roles.
+Base salary is used to recognize the experience, skills, knowledge, and responsibilities required of the NEOs in their roles.
+The Compensation Committee's goal in setting the base salary levels for the NEOs is to adequately compensate the NEOs for expected base levels of performance and provide for the adequate retention of the NEOs.
 In connection with establishing the base salary of each NEO, the Compensation Committee and management consider a number of factors, including the seniority and experience level of the individual, the functional role of the position, the level of the individual's responsibility, the ability to replace the individual, the past base salary of the individual, the relative number of well-qualified candidates available in our area, and the NEO's employment agreement.
 In addition, the Compensation Committee considers the base salaries paid to comparably situated executive officers and other competitive market practices.
-This data is provided to the Compensation Committee by its independent third-party compensation consultant.
+This data is provided to the Compensation Committee by its independent compensation consultant.

-The salaries of the NEOs are reviewed on an annual basis, as well as at the time of promotion or any substantial change in responsibilities.
+Salaries are reviewed on an annual basis, as well as at the time of promotion or any substantial change in responsibilities.
 The leading factors in determining increases in salary level are individual performance and competitive pressures.